Common causes of policy cancellation

 This one's fairly obvious.
 To keep a car insurance policy active, you pay for it through premiums.
 Just like your cable or electric bills, if you fall too far behind on payments, your policy will eventually be canceled.

-Before this happens, however, your insurer will likely contact you several times to make sure you're aware of upcoming deadlines or impending cancellation.
+Before this happens, however, your insurer will likely contact you to make sure you're aware of upcoming deadlines or impending cancellation.
 If you're behind on payments, check to make sure your insurer has the right email address and phone number on record to avoid missing these warnings.

 Car insurance fraud is committed when someone deceives an insurance company for financial gain.